katerinasmyrli/katerinasmyrli.github.io/_projects/msc_thesis.md

         </div>
     </div>
 </div>

+The device is designed and assembled through a structured process, including material selection, electronic circuit design, and mechanical integration into a compliant fingertip structure.
+Particular attention is given to the layout of sensing elements and the overall robustness of the device, ensuring reliable performance under repeated contact conditions.

 The performance of the sensor is evaluated through a series of controlled experiments using a dedicated test rig.
 These experiments include contact initiation and release, as well as slip detection under varying loads and surface materials.
 The results demonstrate that the device can reliably detect contact and slip events, while also exhibiting sensitivity to material-dependent characteristics.